 To login you use your email address and your network password.

-ProPortal gives you access to up-to-date information on performance, attendance and punctuality.
+ProPortal gives you access to your timetable and up-to-date information on performance and attendance/punctuality.

 If you are inside of College, you will be logged straight in, if not, you will be directed to the Extranet where you will need to login using your usual network login